-With the sun finally out, it’s time to give some love to that precious patch of outdoor space in your home.
+With the sun finally out, it’s time to start thinking about decorating outdoor spaces in your home.
 Whether it’s a deck, patio, porch, or a small balcony, every bit of that real estate can be turned into an outdoor oasis that’s perfect for entertaining, leisure reading, or simply enjoying a glass of wine (or two).

-If you’re looking to decorate your outdoor space, we’ve got a few tips for you—no renovation required!
+Ready to give your outdoor space some love?
+We’ve got a few tips for you—no renovation required!

 “When decorating my outdoor space I really look for function as well as style,” explains Emily Yewchuk, artist, photographer, and mom of three.
 “I have three young kids who are never far from me, so having materials that hide stains or wash well is an absolute must.
 This goes double for the rug because you know it’s going to have popsicles dripped on it the very first day.”

 2. Set the mood with an outdoor rug.

 A rug is another important element in your outdoor decor.
 Outdoor rugs set the mood and tone of the space while protecting your furniture and your floor.

 “A rug is a game-changer,” says stylist and mom Kass DeKoning.
 “It definitely completes any space!
 To keep the theme cohesive, we went with a neutral outdoor rug that blends with our furniture but still adds a lot of depth and texture to our sitting area.”